sjirwin/dunder-methods-are-special/_slides/01define.md

 ---
-title: Special Method Definition
+title: Special Methods
 ---

-# Special Methods Defined
+# Special Methods

 --

+## Terminology
+- _special methods_ is the name used in the Python documentation
+- Elsewhere might be referred to as
+  - _dunder methods_
+  - _magic methods_

+--

 ## Official Definition
 - From the Python [docs](https://docs.python.org/3/reference/datamodel.html#special-method-names)
 > Python’s approach to operator overloading, allowing classes to define their own behavior with respect to language operators

 --

+## Why _Special Methods_ Are Useful
+- Enables your custom types (classes) to have the same features and expressiveness as the Python standard types

+--

-## Terminology
+## General Notes

-- Name used in the Python documentation is _special methods_
+- When emulating a built-in type, generally should only implement the _special methods_ that you need
-- In other places (blogs, books, etc) sometimes referred to as
-  - _magic methods_
-  - _dunder methods_
+  - Do not need to worry about completeness
+- Can block functionality by setting special method to <span style="color:indianred">`None`</span>
+  - Example, for a sequence container class, can set <span style="color:indianred">`__reversed__`</span> to <span style="color:indianred">`None`</span> to prevent reverse iteration